What is a BTCPay Server?

 - Numerous applications possible.
 See application examples

-- Numerous shop modules such as WooCommerce, Drupal, Magento and PrestaShop
+- Numerous store modules such as WooCommerce, Shopify, Drupal, Magento, Shopware and PrestaShop

 If you want to integrate Bitcoin and Lightning as a payment method in your own online store, you can set up and operate your own BTCPay server.

 We present the different ways how to run your own BTCPay server in the following articles:

 Those who do not want to set up their own BTCPay server can have Coincharge take care of this as a service.